keesbroenink/fedex-aggregate-api-full/README.md

 ### AS-3: as FedEx, I want service calls to be scheduled periodically even if the queue is not full to prevent overly-long response times

+This is fully implemented.
 This user story should go together with AS-2.
 It is not acceptable to have web clients waits indefinitely.
 See the previous paragraph for more information on AS-2 which also applies to AS-3.